rowangithub/DOrder/README.md

 2. The recursive (numeric) program benchmarks are included in ./tests/recursive/ directory and ./tests/dml/ directory.
-The latter directory contains benchmarks for learning numeric specifications for data structure programs.
+The latter directory contains benchmarks for learning numeric specifications for inductive data types.

 		To try an example, run ./msolve.py -no_hoflag ./tests/dml/bdd.ml

-3. The higher-order program benchmarks are included in ./tests/mochi/ ./tests/lists/ and ./tests/popl13/ directories.
+3. The higher-order (numeric) program benchmarks are included in ./tests/mochi/ ./tests/lists/ and ./tests/popl13/ directories.

-		To try an example, run ./msolve.py -hoflag ./tests/mochi/amax.ml
+		To try an example, run ./msolve.py -hoflag ./tests/mochi/ainit.ml

-4. The data structure program benchmarks, for SpecLearn (DOrder) implementation, are included in ./tests/reachability/ directory.
+4. The inductive data structure program benchmarks, for Data-Driven Shape Specification Inference, are included in ./tests/reachability/ directory.
-We can infer and verify rich containment and ordering specifications (e.g. in-order relation of a binary tree).
+We can infer and verify specifications involving rich containment and ordering properties of data structures (e.g. in-order relation of a binary tree).

 		To try an example, run ./msolve.py -reachability -no_hoflag ./tests/reachability/binarytree.ml or ./msolve.py -no_hoflag -reachability ./tests/reachability/avl2.ml or